The Family Criminal Law Division

 - You will then receive a letter about your court date.

-- There are several things that must be proved or happen to obtain a protective order:
+- There are several things that must be proved to obtain a protective order:

 - The District Attorney’s Office must have jurisdiction.
-That means that either you or the Respondent (abuser) lives in Harris County.
-Note: It does not count if one of you only works but does not live in Harris County.
+That means that either you or the Respondent (abuser) lives in Harris County OR the violence occurred in Harris County.

 - You must have had a dating, family, or household relationship with the Respondent.
-That includes current spouses, former spouses, blood relatives, people related by marriage, household members, or people who dated.
+That includes current spouses, former spouses, blood relatives, people related by marriage, parents of the same child, household members, or people who dated.

-- We have to be able to personally serve (give notice) to the Respondent about the protective order hearing.
-This is why we must have an address to serve the Respondent.
+- We have to personally serve (give him or her papers in PERSON) the Respondent.
+This is why we must have a physical address for Respondent.
 The Respondent can be served at home, at work, at a probation or parole appointment, or during a court date.

 - We must be able to prove that family violence occurred.
-Family violence means that you were assaulted (includes hitting, kicking, punching, hair pulling, slapping, punching, strangulation, shooting, stabbing, forcing to have sex, etc) and/or that you were threatened with bodily injury (the Respondent said they would kill you, hit you, pointed a gun at you, etc).
+Family violence means that you were assaulted (includes hitting, kicking, punching, hair pulling, slapping, punching, strangulation, shooting, stabbing, forcing to have sex, etc.) and/or that you were threatened with violence (the Respondent said they would kill you, hit you, pointed a gun at you, etc.).

 - We have to show that family violence is likely to continue in the future.
-This means that based on the Respondent’s past behavior, we think that he won’t stop threatening or hurting you.
+This means that based on the Respondent’s behavior, we can show that he won’t stop (follows you, constantly calls or texts you, etc.).

-- A divorce cannot be pending.
-That means that no divorce is actually filed.
-If you have already filed a divorce, you can ask your attorney to file a protective order for you.
+- A divorce or custody cannot be pending for the District Attorney’s Officer to represent you.
+That means that no divorce or custody is actually filed.
+This does not mean you cannot apply for a protective order at all.
+You can ask your attorney on the divorce/custody case to file a protective order for you.

 What is the difference between a restraining order and a protective order?

-A protective order is only available for people who have experienced dating or family violence and it can lead to criminal penalties (the Respondent/violator can be arrested) if violated.
-A restraining order can be ordered by a court for many different types of situations and only has civil penalties if violated.
+A protective order is available for people who have experienced dating or family violence.
+If violated, it can lead to criminal penalties (the Respondent/violator can be arrested).
+A restraining order can be ordered by a court for many different types of situations and has civil penalties if violated.

 I dated someone for six months and ended the relationship.
 Now the person keeps calling me and begging me to come back; can I get a protective order to make her stop?

-- Unless there has been family violence, then no, you will not qualify for a protective order.
+- Unless there has been family violence, you would not qualify for a protective order.

 - You can make a police report about the harassment and your ex-partner can be investigated for harassing you.